Take Action: Increase Funding for Bus Security Grants

 - Facility Security Enhancements (lights, fences, id badges, cctv, etc.)

-- Vehicle Security (GPS, kill switch technology, streaming video, panic buttons, driver shields, etc.)
+- Vehicle Security (GPS, cameras, kill switch technology, streaming video, panic buttons, driver shields, etc.)

 - Passenger Screening (wanding devices, detection technology, canine patrols, etc.)